TheRadDani/VectorPrime/README.md

   --latency MS            Maximum tolerated latency (ms).
 Configurations above
                           this threshold are excluded.
   --output PATH           Destination path for the re-quantized output model.
+  --no-cache              Bypass the result cache and run benchmarking even if
+                          a cached result exists.
+The new result is stored after completion.
 ```

 ### Export to Ollama